Are you or someone you know a Doctor Who fan? If so, you’re going to love this TARDIS quilt that I made for our son.

 And isn’t that the perfect fabric for the back of TARDIS quilt!!
 I may have squealed just a bit the day I found it at Jo-ann’s.

 One more photo of the finished quilt taken before it went to it’s new home with our son:

-If you like this post, please save it for future reference by clicking on the Pinterest button underneath the post.
+If you like the TARDIS quilt, please be sure save it for future reference by clicking on the Pinterest button underneath this post.